float3/float3.github.io/content/blog/recursive-just-intonation.md

 G#/Ab; it gets its own G#/Ab.
 F major does not inherit C's A; it gets its own A.

 That lines up with how I hear harmony.
 When a chord arrives, the ear can accept the chord root as a local center.
-Recursive just intonation follows that local center instead of forcing every chord to negotiate with one global keyboard.
+Recursive just intonation uses that local center instead of constraining every chord to one global keyboard.

 It is also a useful programming model.
 A chord can be rendered as: